 Creativity, presenter, and venue aside, a bigger problem for Second

-Amendment defenders is that they cannot formulate a straightforward answer to the hectoring question, Why won’t you agree to reasonable gun
+Amendment defenders is that they cannot formulate a straightforward answer to the hectoring question, Why won’t you agree to reasonable gun controls?

-they are a ruse to gain the registration and confiscation of all firearms in private hands?
+Why don’t Second Amendment defenders clearly and confidently respond that they won’t agree to these so-called reasonable controls because they are a ruse to gain the registration and confiscation of all firearms in private hands?

 Despite grandstanding affronts to our intelligence (by the likes of